 As he is enjoying his game, playing with that object, offer him an object that is duplicate of that one, that the dog is playing with, then the dog – as the purpose is of the same value to him, will be provoked to drop the first object and grab the second identical object.

 The moment he drops it, give the command “Drop it,” and as he opens the mouth to grab the second object you give the command “Take it.”

 This exercise needs to be repeated daily until the dog masters at it.

-This command is very important as it helps you to easily take away from the dog things that he harshly grabs.
+This command is imperative as it helps you to easily take away from the dog things that he harshly grabs.

 10. “Out” command

 This command can be taught by letting the dog get in his mouth one of his favorite toys.
-Then, grabbing and keeping a toy against your body, where the dog will initially insist to keep the toy in his mouth, but as you will keep pulling it towards you, he will release it eventually.
-This is the moment you must offer the toy back to the dog & start over the same game – and as soon as the dog will lose the interest to hold the toy anymore, give the command “Out”.
+Then, grabbing and keeping a toy against your body, where the dog will initially insist on keeping the toy in his mouth, but as you will keep pulling it towards you, he will release it eventually.
+This is the moment you must offer the toy back to the dog & start over the same game – and as soon as the dog loses the interest to hold the toy anymore, give the command “Out.”

-For the dog to properly master at this, you need to repeat it daily until the dog understands the purpose of the training and remembers the lesson properly.
+For the dog to properly master at this, you need to repeat it daily until the dog understands the purpose of the training and remembers the lesson correctly.

 The command is needed when the dog gabs in his mouth things that you do not want them to hold.

 This command can be taught by keeping a treat in both of your hands.
 Putting one of the hands close to the dog’s face – for him to smell it and lick it – and give the command “Leave it.”